Shivang2608/Beat-Cancer-Project-/README.md

 # --- CLIENT-SIDE SECRETS (FOR BROWSER) ---
 VITE_PRIVY_APP_ID="your_privy_app_id"
 VITE_GOOGLE_GEMINI_API_KEY="your_gemini_api_key"
 4. Push Database Schema
 Use Drizzle to push your schema structure to your Neon database:

+Bash

 npm run db:push
 5. Run the App
 Start the local development server:

+Bash

 npm run dev

-The application will open at http://localhost:5173 (or a similar port) in your browser.
+The application will open at http://localhost:5173.

 🌐 Deployment Configuration

-For successful deployment on Vercel, you must perform these final, critical security and configuration steps:
+For successful deployment on Vercel, perform these critical steps:

 Vercel Secrets: In your Vercel Dashboard, set the NEON_DATABASE_URL as an Environment Variable.

-Privy Authorized Domains: In your Privy application settings, add your deployment URL (https://beat-cancer-project.vercel.app) to the Allowed origins list to prevent 403 Forbidden errors.
+Privy Authorized Domains: In your Privy application settings, add your deployment URL (https://beat-cancer-project.vercel.app) to the "Allowed Origins" list to prevent 403 errors.

+<p align="center"> Built with ❤️ by Shivang </p>